 BEFORE subscribing you should read the Service details and test that you can access the service on your device.
 You should also ensure that the formats in which the images can be produced are suitable for your needs, and that your e-mail system is able to receive attachments.
 If in doubt you can e-mail us with a request for a test file.

-All Barcodes Online subscriptions include free access to our Labels Online service (Labels Online)
+Subscribers to Barcodes Online also get free access to our Labels Online service for period of their subscription.